-interrogates the notion of salvation at the heart of Lasallian education: salvation means wholeness that involves all our being.
-The Lasallian perspective is salvation from "failure and disintegration of every kind" and to promote "health instead of sickness, knowledge instead of ignorance ... relationshipinstead of loneliness . . . justice instead of injustice . . . love instead of hate."
+instead of loneliness . . . justice instead of injustice . . . love instead of hate."
 The Declaration on the Lasallian Educational Mission further articulates our educational perspective: "build societies where peace, equity, social justice, civic participation, the raising up of common dreams, and respect for freedom and differences are possible" These values and commitments are central to our identity.

 Our values and ideals are neither bound by time nor bound by social location.
 Hence, Lasallians must reflect on our failures to demonstrate visibly our commitment to dismantle structures of white supremacy and privilege that encode race and racism in the fabric of our Lasallian educational institutions and society.
 We must undertake a critical inventory of self and institutions to recollect how we perpetuate racial inequities, and give witness to what the biblical vision of justice looks like in which none is "no longer strangers and aliens..."(Letter of Paul to the Ephesians, 2:19 NRSV).
-As Socrates said, "the unexamined life is not worth living."
+As Plato's Socrates says in The Apology, line 38a, "The unexamined life is not worth living."

 In this difficult time in our history, political leaders and ordinary citizens need to heed the ancient wisdom of the Hebrew prophet Zechariah: take inventory of yourself and community.
 Publicly own the deep wounds and painful consequences of oppression and suffering in the land.
-The writer and social critic James Baldwin accordingly observe: "To accept one's past -one's history-is not the same thing as drowning in it; it is learning how to use it."
+Correspondingly, the writer and social critic James Baldwin observes: "To accept one's past -one's history-is not the same thing as drowning in it; it is learning how to use it."
 "To do your first works over means to reexamine everything.
-Go back to where you started, or as far back as you can, examine all of it, travel your road again and tell the truth about it."
+Go back to where you started, or as far back as you can, examine all of it, travel your road again and tell the truth about it." "